 Once the cat is healed and ready to go, they do go quickly.
 People know what they want, and we offer what others don’t.
 Oddly enough the cats that are the most difficult to rehome are the ones that look most like “regular” cats.
 We do have a small section on our website devoted to “regular” kitties that come in from time to time, but they take a LONG time to place.
 People who visit our site are not looking for “regular” cats or they would go to their local shelters (which we ALWAYS encourage!)

 Q: What are some of the rarer breeds that come through your rescue?

-A: I would say less than 1% of our cats come in with papers.
-Certainly every colorpoint shorthair is NOT a purebred Siamese, and we try to make a distinction regarding that.
+A: I would say less than 1 percent of our cats come in with papers.
+Certainly, every colorpoint shorthair is NOT a purebred Siamese, and we try to make a distinction regarding that.
 We frequently list “Siamese mixes” and “Maine Coon mixes” because they are in a very gray area that is difficult to determine.
-However a Persian is a Persian is a Persian.
+However, a Persian is a Persian is a Persian.
 You can’t miss those flat faces.
 And when you have been doing this for as long as we have, and attended as many cat shows as our volunteers, you know when you are looking at something real.

 Take a minute to visit the Specialty Purebred Cat Rescue website to learn more about the organization and see which cats are currently looking for homes.